Protection gaps

 Given the cross-cutting nature of protection gaps, a comprehensive risk management approach involving diverse stakeholders is essential to reduce economic losses and promote sustainable insurance-based solutions.
 To this end, the IAIS is actively working with partners to develop guiding materials that foster multi-stakeholder collaboration in addressing protection gaps.
 In the context of NatCat protection gap, these partners include the FSI, G7, G20, OECD, and the World Bank Group.

-The IAIS, with the support of its members, conducts its own analysis of NatCat protection gaps, focusing particularly on potential financial stability implications.
+In 2025, the IAIS published a GIMAR special topic edition which assesses implications of NatCat insurance protection gaps for financial stability.
+The publication includes a theoretical description of the issue, its relevance for financial stability and case study analysis of the transmission channels.
+It highlights the role of insurance in mitigating economic and societal impacts of NatCat events and examines how widening protection gaps could increase financial stability risks.
+The IAIS, with the support of its members, also conducts its own analysis of NatCat protection gaps, focusing particularly on potential financial stability implications.
 In the 2023 and 2024 GIMAR climate chapters, the IAIS has respectively analysed how severe NatCat scenarios could significantly affect insurers’ capital, and the considerable variability in NatCat exposure across countries, including the varying effects of climate change on these exposures.

 To help supervisors assess the potential materiality of NatCat risks and how climate change may impact them, the IAIS commissioned CLIMADA Technologies to develop a tool based on CLIMADA, an open source global NatCat model covering the key climate-related insurance NatCat perils.
 This tool provides IAIS members with estimates of the NatCat damages at different return periods at a country and US state level, as well as average annual loss (AAL) across more than 250 individual territories using the LitPop global high-resolution asset exposure dataset.
 In addition, the tool provides estimates about how climate change may impact the above metrics by 2030, 2050 and 2080 under Representative Concentration Pathways (RCP) 8.5 (the pathway with the highest assumed greenhouse gas emissions) and based on unchanged exposure.